haven-protocol-org/haven-payment-gateway/readme.txt

 * What is a Monero wallet?
 A Monero wallet is a piece of software that allows you to store your funds and interact with the Monero network.
 You can get a Monero wallet from https://getmonero.org/downloads

-* What is monero-wallet-rpc ?
+* What is haven-wallet-rpc ?
-The monero-wallet-rpc is an RPC server that will allow this plugin to communicate with the Monero network.
+The haven-wallet-rpc is an RPC server that will allow this plugin to communicate with the Monero network.
 You can download it from https://getmonero.org/downloads with the command-line tools.

-* Why do I see `[ERROR] Failed to connect to monero-wallet-rpc at localhost port 18080 Syntax error: Invalid response data structure: Request id: 1 is different from Response id: ` ?
+* Why do I see `[ERROR] Failed to connect to haven-wallet-rpc at localhost port 18080 Syntax error: Invalid response data structure: Request id: 1 is different from Response id: ` ?
-This is most likely because this plugin can not reach your monero-wallet-rpc.
+This is most likely because this plugin can not reach your haven-wallet-rpc.
 Make sure that you have supplied the correct host IP and port to the plugin in their fields.
-If your monero-wallet-rpc is on a different server than your wordpress site, make sure that the appropriate port is open with port forwarding enabled.
+If your haven-wallet-rpc is on a different server than your wordpress site, make sure that the appropriate port is open with port forwarding enabled.